tomalaforge/angular-challenges/apps/crud/README.md

-<h1>HttpClient</h1>
+<h1>CRUD application with local store</h1>

 > Author: Thomas Laforge

 ## Information

-Http request is the heart of any application.
+Communicating and having a global/local state in sync with your backend is the heart of any application.
 You will need to master those following best practises to build strong and reliable Angular Application.

 ## Statement